 | Muzzle discipline | Keep the muzzle pointed in a safe direction at all times. |

 Use an established shooting range whenever possible.
-If you’re on private land, ensure you have a safe direction of fire, an adequate backstop, and clear control of the downrange area.
+On private land, confirm you have a safe direction of fire, an adequate backstop, and clear control of the downrange area before anyone shoots.

-- Clay target sports such as skeet and trap (where allowed).
+- Clay target sports such as skeet and trap, where local rules allow #8 shot.

-- Upland birds and small game at close ranges, depending on local rules and hunting ethics.
+- Upland birds and small game at close ranges, depending on local regulations and hunting ethics.

-- General target practice when #8 shot is appropriate for the range and discipline.
+- General target practice when #8 shot suits the range setup and discipline.

-Firearm and hunting regulations vary widely by country, state, and local area.
-Rules may restrict where you can shoot, the shot material you can use (for example, non-toxic requirements in some places), and allowable shot sizes for certain game.
-Always check current, official regulations for your location before hunting or shooting.
+Firearm and hunting regulations vary by country, state, and local area.
+Rules may restrict where you can shoot, the shot material you can use (non-toxic requirements apply in some places), and allowable shot sizes for certain game.
+Always check the current official regulations for your location before hunting or shooting.

 - Pattern your shotgun with your real load and choke at the distances you expect to shoot.

-- Change one variable at a time (choke or load) so you can see what actually improves the pattern.
+- Change one variable at a time (choke or load) so you can see clearly what improves the pattern.

-- Prioritize safety margins downrange, even when shooting at short distances.
+- Build in safety margins downrange, even when shooting at short distances.

-- Get instruction if you’re new—good coaching improves both safety and consistency.
+- Get instruction if you’re new — good coaching improves both safety and consistency faster than solo practice.

 Conclusion